Curing (food preservation): Nitrates and nitrites

 The use of nitrite and nitrate salts for meat in the US has been formally used since 1925.
 Because of the relatively high toxicity of nitrite (the lethal dose in humans is about 22 mg/kg of body weight), the maximum allowed nitrite concentration in US meat products is 200 ppm.
 Plasma nitrite is reduced in persons with endothelial dysfunction.

 Nitrite-containing processed meat is associated with increased risk of developing colorectal cancer.
 Adding nitrites to meat has been shown to generate known carcinogens such as nitrosamines, N-nitrosamides and nitrosyl-heme, resulting from nitrosylation reactions; the World Health Organization (WHO) advises that each 50 g of "processed meats" eaten a day would raise the risk of getting bowel cancer by 18% over a lifetime; "processed meat" refers to meat that has been transformed through salting, curing, fermentation, smoking, or other processes to enhance flavour or improve preservation.
 The World Health Organization's review of more than 400 studies concluded, in 2015, that there was sufficient evidence that "processed meats" caused cancer, particularly colon cancer; the WHO's International Agency for Research on Cancer classified "processed meats" as carcinogenic to humans (Group 1).

 The use of nitrites in food preservation is highly controversial due to the potential for the formation of nitroso-compounds such as nitrosamines, N-nitrosamides and nitrosyl-heme.
 When the meat is cooked at high temperatures, nitrite-cured meat products can also lead to the formation of nitrosamines.
 The effect is seen for red processed meat, but not for white meat or fish.
 Nitrates and nitrites may cause cancer and the production of carcinogenic nitrosamines can be potently inhibited by the use of the antioxidants vitamin C and the alpha-tocopherol form of vitamin E during curing.
 Under simulated gastric conditions, nitrosothiols rather than nitrosamines are the main nitroso species being formed.
 The use of either compound is therefore regulated; for example, in the United States, the concentration of nitrates and nitrites is generally limited to 200 ppm or lower.

 The meat industry considers nitrites irreplaceable because they speed up curing and improve color while retarding the growth of Clostridium botulinum, the bacteria that causes botulism.
 Botulism, however, is an extremely rare disease (less than 1000 cases per year reported worldwide) and is almost always associated with home preparations of preserved food.
 For example, all Parma ham has been made without nitrites since 1993, but was reported in 2018 to have caused no cases of botulism.

-Furthermore, while the FDA has set a limit of 200 ppm of nitrates for cured meat, they are not allowed and not recognized as safe by the FDA in most other foods, even foods that are not cooked at high temperatures, such as cheese.
+Furthermore, while the FDA has set a limit of 200 ppm of nitrites for cured meat, they are not allowed and not recognized as safe by the FDA in most other foods, even foods that are not cooked at high temperatures, such as cheese.